touchgadget/esp32-usb-host-demos/README.md

 Arduino sketch that is just enough to print one line on a USB thermal receipt printer.
 Would be nice to create a subclass from the Arduino stream class so it appears similar to a Serial device.
-And an ESC POS library to print in graphics mode, double wide, italics, bold, etc.
+And an ESC POS library to print in graphics mode, double wide, italics, bold, etc. Lots more work required.

-The sketch currently prints 1 line with "Hello from ESP32 S2".
-This proves USB communication is working.
-Lots more work required.
+~~The sketch currently prints 1 line with "Hello from ESP32 S2".~~

+The sketch reads a line from the serial monitor and writes it to the printer.
+This proves USB printer communication is working.
+This may be the first ESP32 typewriter.